enthought/mayavi/docs/source/mayavi/installation.rst

 violation".
 In this case, it can be useful to try the download and install command a few times.

-Given this background please see the following:

-  * `Enthought Install`_ describes how ETS can be installed with eggs.
+If you still have problems, given this background, please see the following `Enthought Install`_ describes how ETS can be installed with eggs.
 Check this page first.
 It contains information on how to install the prebuilt binary eggs for various platforms along with any dependencies.

 .. note:: Automatic downloading of required eggs